con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rnam par mi rtog dbyings mi zad/ /
 > chos dbyings dam pa zad mi shes/ /

-Accomplishing all goals, fulfilling wishes,
+Accomplishing all goals,[^56-1] fulfilling wishes,
-Completely free from want of any kind,
+Completely free from wants of any kind,
 Bereft of thought, an undepleting source,
-The Dharma source, supreme, beyond decay, (56)
+The Dharma source,[^56-1] supreme, beyond decay, (56)

+[^56-1]: "Accomplishing all goals" translates the Sanskrit *siddhārtha*, also a well-known name of Buddha Śākyamuni.
+[^56-2]: "The Dharma source" translates the Sanskrit *dharmadhātu*.
+An alternative translation could, for instance, the Dharma sphere.

 * VV interprets the first three names as *karmadhāraya*s, and he relates them to the *trisvabhāva*: 'The achieved aim, the wish that is fulfilled," etc. The first '*dhātu*' he takes in the sense of cause (hence our translation 'source'), the second as the support for the qualities of noble beings.
 VM also glosses *dbying* as *'byung khungs* ('source').
-* QUESTION: Do we need further footnotes here?

 > puṇyavān puṇyasaṃbhāro jñānaṃ jñānāntaraṃ mahat |
 > jñānavān sadasajjñānī saṃbhāradvayasaṃbhṛtaḥ || 57 ||
-> 	57b jñānāntaraṃ] VV; jñānākaraṃ ed-d
+>> 	57b jñānāntaraṃ] VV; jñānākaraṃ ed-d

 > bsod nams ldan pa bsod nams tshogs/ /
 > ye shes ye shes 'byung gnas che/ /